VolumeLabs/qrcodetransfer/README.md

 qrcodetransfer
 ==============

-Java code to convert files to QR Codes and display them to another computer running the reader.
+Sample java code to convert files to QR Codes and display them, also sample code to read QR Codes in sequence and convert back to a file.